deltadak/plep/index.rst

 -  Update the version number
 -  Click Build \| Compile, the generated installer will be next to the setup file.

+- If Plep doesn't start, some exception was thrown.
+Try the Gradle task 'shadowJar' and execute the jar file generated in build/libs with `java -jar plep-vx.x.x-all.jar`.

 Building an Arch Linux release
 ------------------------------